Insidiae/perpetual-testing-initiative/README.md

 ## Main Commitment

-### *Make progress every day, and try to keep that progress well-documented.*
+### _Make progress every day, and try to keep that progress well-documented._

 ## Current Status:

-Round 0 - Starting tomorrow!
+Round 0 - Started on May 4th, 2021

 ## Additional Rules